The Next Continuing Resolution Must Prioritize Children and their Families

 Due to this growth in participation and dramatic increases in the price of food, the program is outpacing official cost projections.
 Now 600,000 people (nearly the entire population of the state of Vermont) are vulnerable to being turned away when they attempt to sign up for WIC, forcing states to employ waitlists for the first time since the 1990s.

 Neither the House nor Senate appropriations packages include sufficient funding to meet the needs of WIC.
 For nearly 30 years, Democrats and Republicans alike have been committed to providing the funding necessary to serve all eligible participants by funding WIC like a permanent program rather than a discretionary one.
 This means that in 27 years, no pregnant woman, infant, or young child has been turned away from the program.
-If this long-standing bipartisan commitment to WIC ends, program administrators across the country will be forced to employ cost-cutting procedures – like waitlists – to keep their programs afloat through the fiscal year.
-Waitlists mean the fate of many children’s – and their families’ – nutrition and well-being will hang in the balance as their cases are decided.
-It is crucial that, as it prepares the next funding package, Congress fully fund WIC and provide pregnant and postpartum women, babies, and young children with access to the nutrition assistance, breastfeeding counseling, formula, and other essential resources that they need.
+If this long-standing bipartisan commitment to WIC ends, program administrators across the country will be forced to employ cost-cutting procedures—like waitlists—to keep their programs afloat through the fiscal year.
+Waitlists mean the fate of many children’s—and their families’—nutrition and well-being will hang in the balance as their cases are decided.
+It is crucial that, as it prepares the next funding package, Congress fully fund WIC and provide pregnant and postpartum women, babies, and young children with access to nutrition assistance, breastfeeding counseling, formula, and other essential resources that they need.

 What Happens Next?

 The extra time Congress bought themselves six weeks ago is about to run out.
-Both the House and the Senate must agree on a plan to avert a shutdown that the President must then sign, by the end of day on Friday.
-The House – led by its new speaker, Rep. Mike Johnson – has revealed a “two-tiered” CR approach that places each appropriations package into two buckets.
-This means different bills will have one of two renewal deadlines – January 19, or February 2, 2024.
-Members on both sides of the aisle are worried that splitting up the appropriations deadlines could cause repeat partial shutdowns and would be detrimental to future budget processes moving forward.
+Both the House and the Senate must agree on a plan to avert a shutdown that the President must sign by the end of Friday.
+The House—led by its new speaker, Rep. Mike Johnson—has revealed a “two-tiered” CR approach that places each appropriations package into two buckets.
+This means different bills will have one of two renewal deadlines—January 19, or February 2, 2024.
+Members on both sides of the aisle worry that splitting up the appropriations deadlines could cause repeat partial shutdowns and would be detrimental to future budget processes.

 Speaker Johnson’s two-tiered approach is not only unacceptable because it sets up a complicated, bifurcated budgeting process for next year; it also does not include emergency supplemental funding for WIC.
 As Congress works around the clock to keep the lights on, they must prioritize the needs of children in their short- and long-term fixes, and that looks like including the funding necessary to keep critical programs like WIC accessible to all who need it.

-The looming threat of a shutdown, just 45 days after securing an extension, means both chambers will be fighting over which programs are included in the final agreement.
+Just 45 days after securing an extension, the looming threat of a shutdown means both chambers will be fighting over which programs are included in the final agreement.
 It is time for our leaders to stop playing with the lives of America’s most vulnerable and put children and their families first to ensure that any CR supports young people and their right to grow up with dignity, hope, and joy.